4 January Fitness Challenge Ideas to Start the Year Strong

 You can either donate your own pledge when you sign up for the challenge or fundraise among your family and friends to support the cause underlying the challenge.

-The goal of this workout is to lose 10 pounds during the month of January.
+The goal is to lose 10 pounds during the month of January.

 The following 30-day challenge comprises 5 steps: